 Threshold: Range [0s-10s], the threshold for the time of the object loitering in the region.
 If you set the value as 0, alarm is triggered immediately after the object entering the region.

 9. Drag the slider to set the sensitivity value.

 Sensitivity: Range [1-100].
-It stands for the percentage of the body part of an acceptable target that goes across the pre-defined line.
+Sensitivity stands for the percentage of the body part of an acceptable target that enters the pre-defined region.